adoxography/kinarow/README.md

 - `height` (Number): The number of rows in the board
 - `cells` (Array): A flat array of size `width`×`height`, which are the rows of the grid concatenated together. `null` indicates that a cell is empty; `0` indicates that a cell is occupied by player 1, and `1` indicates that a cell is occupied by player 2.
 - `k` (Number): The number of cells in a row (in any direction) needed to win
+- `timePerMove` (Number): The amount of time (in seconds) the bot will have to make its move.
+Note that this is the time when the response must be **received** by the game, not when the server sends the response.
 - `turn` (Number): If `0`, it is currently player 1's turn. `1` indicates that it is player 2's turn.

 The server must respond with the 0-based index of the cell it wishes to move to.
-Note that if the bot takes too long (>5 seconds) or responds with an invalid move, it will immediately lose the game.
+Note that if the bot takes too long or responds with an invalid move, it will immediately lose the game.

 #### Example